harul12138/fileupload/README.md

 # fileupload
-a file upload server using Node.js-express+multer
+a file upload server using Node.js-express+multer, adm-zip
 front-end: bootstrap framework
 main entrance: localhost:3000
 img are uploaded to public/uploads,show the img from http url after uploading